on-api/on-api/2.4.0/common/dataformats.md

 ### equipment

 List of equipment which is used to deliver a service.
-This can be used to tie the service to specific equipment, such as VOIP or IPTV-equipment.
+This can be used to tie the service to specific equipment, such as VOIP or IPTV equipment.

  * Data format: JSON array of JSON objects